WHAT IS THERE TO DO AT SEABROOK?

 Playground, Zipline, Pickleball, Badminton, Basketball, and Tennis Courts.
 Right at the grand arbor entrance to the Farm District sits our playground, zipline, and basketball court area, which is just steps away from the tennis, badminton, and pickleball courts.
 The nicely fenced-in playground includes a much larger play set along with a two-story tower for the kids to climb.
 Adjacent to the new playground is an outdoor basketball court.
 For pickleball, there is also a court in Kucera Park, south of Market Street (SOMA) above the Pacific Ocean, and a third court just beyond Crescent Park on Meriweather Street (that also serves as a shuffleboard court).

 What is the total number of residential homes in the community?
-There are about 450+ privately-owned homes built at Seabrook, over half of which are in the Seabrook Vacation Rentals program.
-Seabrook is planned best to accommodate between 600-700 single-family homes and condominium units.
+There are about 600 homes built in Seabrook, over half of which participate in the Seabrook Vacation Rentals program.

 What utilities are available?
 Seabrook has all the standard utilities, including sewer, water, electric, phone, Internet, cable, and propane.

 Is Seabrook prepared for a tsunami?
 Yes.
-Seabrook’s spectacular topography does more than just offer great vistas – our western-facing bluffs and higher elevations provide one of the safest locations on the Washington coast.
+Seabrook’s spectacular topography does more than just offer great vistas.
+Our western-facing bluffs and higher elevations provide one of the safest locations on the Washington coast.
 While most of the developed Washington coast is 20 feet or less in elevation, over 90% of Seabrook is at or above 70 feet.
-In fact, Seabrook has been designated by the local and state emergency response services as an evacuation destination for locals who live in some of the lower, more vulnerable elevations, should the need ever arise.
-On the first Monday of every month Seabrook broadcasts, throughout town in English and Spanish, a Test Emergency Notification.
+In fact, Seabrook has been designated by local and state emergency response services as an evacuation destination for locals who live in some of the lower, more vulnerable elevations, should the need ever arise.
+On the first Monday of every month, Seabrook broadcasts a Test Emergency Notification throughout town in both English and Spanish.

 What makes Seabrook so special?
 Seabrook brings the sensibility of popular Oregon coast towns to a beautiful stretch of the Washington coast.
 It was planned and built as a pedestrian-friendly community where a short walk gets you anywhere you want to go.
 Seabrook offers a beach experience previously unavailable on the Washington coast.
 For more insight into this beach-town community, see the links ahead: